dssg/hitchhikers-guide/README.md

 ## [DSSG Manual](sources/dssg-manual/README.md)

 ### [Summer Overview](sources/dssg-manual/summer-overview/README.md)
-This sections covers general information on projects, working with partners, presentations, orientation information, and the following schedules:
+This section covers general information on projects, working with partners, presentations, orientation information, and the following schedules:

 - [High level summer plan](sources/dssg-manual/summer-overview/High%20Level%20Plan%20for%20the%20Summer.pdf): details what the goals are for each week of the program
 - Sample Orientation schedules [2016](sources/dssg-manual/summer-overview/DSSG2016OrientationSchedule.pdf) and [2022](sources/dssg-manual/summer-overview/Week%201%20Orientation%20Schedule%202022.pdf): sample detailed schedules for the first two weeks of the program